 When I saw people taking a chance, I decided to go along – if they were doing this was because they knew that the weather was better up there.
-As a precaution, I waited for more people to come so we (Rute and I) didn’t have to go alone, because it was too risky due to the bad weather.
+As a precaution, I waited for more people to come so I didn’t have to go alone, because it was too risky due to the bad weather.

 Finally, after a few hundred metres, the sun showed up behind the clouds and we even got to see a beautiful rainbow.

-As we entered that safe haven, we got to see a clear blue sky with the clouds at our feet.
+As I entered that safe haven, I got to see a clear blue sky with the clouds at my feet.
 I can tell you that it’s the most amazing experience!

 The last metres, from the shelter to Pico Ruivo were the toughest because it was a steep climb.